isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: "P3 ALP: Little Thinkers Camp 2025"
+          date: 21 May 2025
+          announcement: As part of the ALP programme, students participated in the Little Thinkers Camp, where they applied design thinking to tackle waste management issues through an authentic and multi-disciplinary learning experience.
+          link_text: Check more here
+          link_url: /p3-alp/
         - title: IMDA DISCOVER Learning Journey
           date: 20 May 2025
           announcement: Our P6 Innovators' Club members recently embarked on an exciting